mayankchouksey/acmg-lab/_pages/opportunities0.md

 <h2>How to Connect</h2>

 <p>
+  Interested students are encouraged to explore the
+  <a href="{{ '/research/' | relative_url }}">research areas</a>
-  If you are interested in working with ACMG, we encourage you to explore the group's research areas and get in touch to discuss your interests and possible research directions.
+  of ACMG and get in touch to discuss their interests and possible research directions.
 </p>

 <p>
   <strong>Email:</strong>
-  YOUR_EMAIL_ADDRESS
+  mayank@iiti.ac.in
 </p>